Bali City Travel Guide: Best Time, Places & Experiences

 3. Bargaining Tips

-• Bargain politely in local markets: Start at half the asking price and negotiate to a fair deal.
+Bargain politely in local markets: Start at half the asking price and negotiate to a fair deal.
+Maintaining a friendly attitude helps you secure better discounts, and walking away slowly can sometimes encourage sellers to offer a final, lower price.

-• Carry small denominations of Indonesian Rupiah for easy transactions.
+Carry small denominations of Indonesian Rupiah for easy transactions.
+This helps avoid delays, especially in busy markets where vendors may not have change for larger notes.

 Transportation & Getting Around